Studentendorf Adlershof

-The Studentendorf Adlershof is a building complex for student accommodation in Berlin which was inaugurated in 2014.
+The Studentendorf Adlershof is a building complex inaugurated in 2014 for student accommodation in Berlin.

 Location

 The Studentendorf Adlershof is located in the south-east of Berlin, in Adlershof in the district of Treptow-Köpenick.
 The complex is close to the Campus Adlershof of the Humboldt University with its scientific institutes as well as to the WISTA.
 It was opened on 21 October 2014.
 The Studentendorf Adlershof is part of the efforts to establish residential living in Adlershof next to the existing Scientific Park.

 On an 11,000 sqm area, ten buildings as well as a garden designed by Locodrom form the Studentendorf Adlershof.
 In total 288 students live in the eight three-story buildings.
 On each floor, 13 residents share a communal area with kitchen, dining room and lounge area.
 The individual rooms for the residents have en-suite bathrooms and are arranged around the living space.
 The two four-storey buildings along the Abram-Joffe-Street offer single and double apartments.
 In total 386 students can live at Studentendorf Adlershof.